lijun816/familiar-java-themes/README.md

   - Markdown syntax highlighting
   - EditorConfig syntax highlighting
   - More languages coming soon...
+- Configuration helper to easily match the IntelliJ visuals

 # Installing
 ### The extension can be installed from: